mstksg/inCode/copy/entries/io-purity.md

 One of the first things you should notice is that this looks strikingly similar to a list of math equations...and almost not like a program.

-Probably not.
-That's because it's just a *declaration* of what things are, not an actual instruction to compute/execute.

-Now, notice one important thing about this (at least, in Haskell): there is no inherent ordering in any of these statements.
+Notice one important thing about this (at least, in Haskell): there is no inherent ordering in any of these statements.
 When you write declarations of mathematical objects on paper, the order in which you declare them should have no bearing on what they represent.
 These are functions.
 Immortal, unchanging,